 - Trimester two: Monday 4 May 2020 - Friday 22 May 2020

 - Resits: Monday 17 August 2020 - Friday 4 September 2020

 While these are the main exam periods, a number of exams take place outside of these dates to accommodate different programme requirements.
 You must always check with your school office for confirmation of your exam periods.

 We also understand that some trimester one students may need to return to their home institution in January and therefore will not be available to attend an examination here in Salford.
-If this is the case, you should contact your school and the Study Abroad team on arrival, so that an alternative assessment can be arranged.
+If this is the case, you should contact your school and the International Opportunities Team on arrival, so that an alternative assessment can be arranged.

 One of the decisions you will have to make before your arrival is whether you would like to live on or off campus.

 If you decide that living in student accommodation is for you, we have two options for you to choose from: Peel Park Quarter, or John Lester and Eddie Colman Courts.
 These are both provided by Campus Living Villages (CLV).

 Please note that accommodation on campus is not guaranteed for all visiting students due to very high demand.
 You will only be able to apply for student accommodation once you have been officially accepted and have received an acceptance letter containing your student ID.